Vertex3dPrinters/VERTEX-Slicer-Profiles/README.md

 # How to add the VERTEX's profiles

-## Download the latest release ##
+## Download the latest release of SuperSlicer ##

-Use [this link](https://github.com/Vertex3dPrinters/VERTEX-PrusaSlicer-Profiles/releases/latest) to download the latest release of our profiles
+Use [this link](https://github.com/supermerill/SuperSlicer/releases/latest) to download the latest release of SuperSlicer

-## Uncompress the profiles in the correct path ##

-You will need to uncompress the profiles files in the correct path.

-* On **Windows** the path should be `C:\Program Files\Prusa3D\PrusaSlicer\resources\profiles`
-* On **MACOS** the path should be `/Applications/Original Prusa Drivers/PrusaSlicer.app/Contents/Resources/profiles`
+## Is available for Windows, MacOS, and Linux ##

+Download the version required by your architecture.

 ## Adding the machines ##

-Open the "Configuration Wizzard" and select "Other Vendors" --> "Vertex" like in the following image.
+Open the "Configuration Wizzard" and select **"Vertex"** like in the following image.

 ![Add Vertex FFF](/images/add_vertex_fff.png)